 Will I be able to have my cancer operation?

-As recommended by the CDC and the American College of Surgeons, elective surgeries are being postponed across the country to save essential resources like personal protective equipment, intensive care beds, and ventilators.
-In most cases, cancer surgery is not elective and will continue as planned.
+As recommended by the CDC and the American College of Surgeons, elective surgeries may be postponed to save essential resources like personal protective equipment, intensive care beds, or ventilators.
+However, most cancer surgeries are not elective and will continue as planned.
 If your cancer is very slow-growing and a temporary delay in the operation will not affect your health, your surgeon may elect to postpone your procedure for a short time.

 What is Markey and UK HealthCare doing to keep facilities clean and safe?